 Genetic research is a numbers game.
 The more people who contribute to the effort, the more powerful it gets.
-As our Sarcoma Community grows with survey responses and genetic data from participants, we learn more about sarcoma and people’s responses to treatment.We are over halfway to our goal of 1,000 active participants and we continue our quest for new discoveries to share.
-More than 52 percent of our current community members have joined through advocacy groups that have partnered with 23andMe, such as ACOR
+As our Sarcoma Community grows with survey responses and genetic data from participants, we learn more about sarcoma and people’s responses to treatment.

 Our community growth is exciting, but we still have a long way to go to reach 1,000 members.
 What is the critical number needed to reach a breakthrough?
 600 participants?
 800?
 1,000?
 Our 23andMe scientists continuously look at the data, searching for a better understanding of the genetic components of sarcoma and its treatment.
 While we continue on our quest for discoveries, we ask for your help to spread the word to sarcoma patients worldwide.
-The link to share is: http://www.23andme.com/sarcoma
+The link to share is: https://www.23andme.com/sarcoma.

-.Our goal is to feature at least one sarcoma event or patient story with each community post.
+Our goal is to feature at least one sarcoma event or patient story with each community post.
 Thank you to National Leiomyosarcoma Foundation (NLMSF) President Joni Fixel for sharing news from her organization’s annual meeting with the 23andMe Sarcoma Community.